 Take on a few projects around your homestead that will keep you entertained, make you stand out for sure, and certainly be an asset to the productivity and enjoyment of your farm.

-Why not use that technology to take you back to the simpler times while still living in the modern years?
+Why not use that technology to take you back to simpler times while still living in the modern years?

 Here are ten do-it-yourself projects to enhance your homestead.
 They’ll make the place easier to run and more enjoyable, and impress the neighbors who still have to pay a hefty power bill every month and lose electricity in every big storm.